 Lake Mendota ice activities moved on land February 1st, 2nd, and 3rd

-Madison’s favorite winter festival is moving forward with a full slate of activities scheduled for the first weekend of February at The Edgewater.
+Madison’s favorite winter festival is moving forward with a full slate of activities during the first weekend of February at The Edgewater.
 Warm temperatures and a virtually snowless winter have left Lake Mendota’s ice cover in question for the February Frozen Assets Festival, presented by Lands’ End.
 But even if the ice is off, the FESTIVAL IS ON!

 Lake Races on Land

 The popular Frozen Assets Fat Bike Race returns on Friday, February 1st!
 The race will move to the Capital City Bike Trail.
 Racers will leave from east end of Law Park and head south.
 The bikers will then make a loop at McDaniel Park in McFarland and return to Law Park.
 Riders with any type of bike are encouraged to register.